charlesrollin/tiny_search_engine/README.md

 The inverted index file is accessed through the Collection Index Reader.
 The Reader uses the map that was produced during the construction of the index to retrieve posting lists.
 Hence getting the list of potentially relevant documents on a query is a O(1)(-ish) operation.

 No Top-k algorithm was implemented in this exercise: the result list is sorted using the python built-in `sorted`.
-Hence time complexity is O(n.log(n)) (vs. O(n.log(k))).
+Hence time complexity is in `O(n.log(n))` (vs. `O(n.log(k))`).
 This can be an issue if a query has too many results.
-An improvment would be to run a Top-k algorithm (using Python's `heapq` module), display the sub-results and run a background sort on the remaining documents.
+An improvement would be to run a Top-k algorithm (using Python's `heapq` module), display the sub-results and run a background sort on the remaining documents.

 #### Evaluation